MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-add-users.md

 ## Assign Dynamics 365 Remote Assist licenses

-Anyone who will be using Dynamics 365 Remote Assist client app on HoloLens or Mobile or accessing the Dynamics 365 Remote Assist model-driven app will need a Dynamics 365 Field Service or Remote Assist license.
+Anyone who will be using Dynamics 365 Remote Assist client app on HoloLens or accessing the Dynamics 365 Remote Assist model-driven app will need a Dynamics 365 Field Service or Remote Assist license.
 If these users already have one of these licenses, you can skip this step.

 1. Sign in to the [Microsoft 365 admin center](https://admin.microsoft.com).